agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 MY_SELECTOR.select("notExistingItem");
 MY_SELECTOR.value; // Returns 'undefined' until it the Item got added to the Collection
 ```
-A Selector is an extension of the State Class too and offers the same powerful features.
+A Selector is an extension of the State Class and offers the same powerful features.
 ```ts
 MY_SELECTOR.undo(); // Undo latest change
 ```
 But be aware that by mutating the Selector Value we won't modify the
-selected Item in the Collection.
-To do that we have to modify the Item directly.
+selected Item in the Collection directly.
+To do this we unfortunately have to take a small detour and
+have to modify the Item directly.
 ```ts
 MY_SELECTOR.item.set({id: 1, name: "jeff"});
 ```

 ## 📭 Props

+Our `Collection` takes, an optional configuration object as its only property.
-There are two ways to configure our Collection:
+There are two different ways to configure our Collection with these object.

 - **1.** The plain _object_ way, where we configure everything in an object.
      Here we are limited in the creation of Groups and Selectors,